JohanVonElectrum/Johan-Carpet/README.md

 # aleph-carpet
 A carpet extension made for AlephSMP in Minecraft 1.16.4.

-This is a fork of FractalCarpetAddon.<br>
+This is a fork of FractalCarpetAddon.
+This addon is incompatible with [carpet-addons](https://github.com/whoImT/carpet-addons) because this is a fork and have many duplicated rules.<br>
 Is currently actively developed by [JohanVonElectrum](https://github.com/JohanVonElectrum)

 #AlephSMP carpet rules